saezlab/pypath/CONTRIBUTING.md

     examples of such definitions under any existing enz-sub resource, e.g.
     SIGNOR)
-  - `intercell`: Make sure the resource is already added to the `annotations` database; Add one or more `AnnotDef` class annotation definitions to `annot_combined_classes` in the [`core.intercell_annot`][16] module
+  - `intercell`: Make sure the resource is already added to the `annotations` database.
+Add one or more `AnnotDef` class annotation definitions to `annot_combined_classes` in the [`core.intercell_annot`][16] module.
+The `args` dict of each definition is passed to `core.annot.AnnotationBase.select`.
+Using `resource = AnnotOp(...)` in the definitions provides a way to apply custom operations on multiple definitions.
+The tilde notation refers to all defined specific categories within a generic category, e.g. `"~ligand"` refers to the union of all ligand categories.
+You can add identifiers to the `exclude` dict which are misannotated in any resource (e.g. ESR1 is not secreted).
 - Check the data loaded into the core databases
 - Our [daily builds][6] might reveal issues and also here we can see if the new resource is loaded correctly into the web service data frames.

 ## Adding a new class, method or function

-- Class names should be `PascalCase` (camel case with first letter capital), however resource names should be shown like a single word, e.g. a class of annotation from Protein Atlas is `ProteinatlasAnnotation`
-- Function, method and variable names should follow `snake_case`, resource names typically shown as a single word, e.g. a function yielding annotations from Protein Atlas should be `proteinatlas_annotations`
+- Follow the coding style recommendations below when writing the new class or function
 - Write the docstrings - description of the object, inputs, outputs, examples, etc (see below more details about docstrings).
 - Rebuild the documentation.